rev-net/memo/pitch.md

 The next step is to take the now fully-featured Juicebox language and shape it for intentional competitive use.
 Specifically, we believe organizations oriented around Revnets and other Post-Corporate capital structures that expand to internet scale will prove to be highly productive, and we believe organizations that encourage a broader ecosystem of networked treasuries are also likely to bear fruit.

-- **Revnet:** A business framework existing onchain where wealth is exchanged programmatically over time based only on an initial set of rules (like Bitcoin's halvening), and where investors and customers are treated as alike participants.
+- **Revnet:** A business framework existing onchain where wealth is exchanged programmatically over time based only on an initial set of rules (like Bitcoin's halving), and where investors and customers are treated as alike participants.

 - **Networked treasuries:** Organizations architected with horizontally interconnected treasuries instead of increasingly-bloated hierarchical ones.
 Revnets work great when they're networked together to automate accounting relationships.